All Products

 Document Center

-Data Security Center (DSC) provides the whitelist feature, which allows you to add trusted accounts and IP addresses in your data assets to a whitelist.
-DSC does not generate audit alerts for data assets whose accounts or IP addresses are added to the whitelist.
+Data Security Center (DSC) provides a system whitelist feature.
+You can add trusted IP addresses and data assets, such as asset types, instances, databases, tables, accounts, and operation types, to a whitelist.
+DSC does not generate audit alerts for risky behaviors that originate from whitelisted data assets or IP addresses.
 This helps reduce invalid alerts.
-This topic describes how to create, modify, and delete a whitelist.
+This topic describes how to add, edit, and delete system whitelists.

 Prerequisites